chrkis7/test-signup-gmail/README.md

 This project is automating the tests of creating gmail account on Google Chrome Web Browser.

 ## Test Objectives
-To verify sign up component enable creating new accout flawlessly
+To verify sign up component enable creating new accout flawlessly.

 ## Test Scope
 Constraints: _Cover `personal use` account only_ & _Test until `phone verification`_